 Words are important.
 Every action starts with a thought, and from my understanding, we all think in words.
-Unless you’re that guy from A Beautiful Mind…Or just Russell Crowe, because then idk why you’re reading this and not making another dope movie I can reference in my blog posts anyway.
+Unless you’re that guy from A Beautiful Mind, in which case you’re 100% excused from this conversation.
 If your language is flawed, and you have an audience who is receptive to your words, or looks to you as a voice for a group of which they are apart, you have now passed on a blemished thought/opinion.
 Yes, it’s true that by nature an opinion cannot be “wrong,” but it can be damaging to a lot of people in an unfair way.

 A lot of people comment on my Facebook rants (usually men), in which I use humor as a way of dealing with the sexism, or problematic situations I find myself in every day.
 I would say, “if you don’t like it, don’t read it,” or “fuck off,” but that’s not productive.
 Aren’t these platforms called social media?
 Aren’t they mediums by which we are meant to socialize, discuss, and maybe even influence one another (hopefully in a positive way)?

 I used to think it was cool to say things like “I hate feminists,” because I’m pretty laid back, and honestly, I’ve developed a thick skin, as so many of the incredible women I’ve met have.
 Only after talking to some people I now consider mentors, have I realized how wrong I was, how misconstrued the movement was and continues to be, and how much I was contributing to the oppression of women, simply by being a complacent witness.

 Here are some things that are not OK: